omidfarhang/omid.dev/content/posts/2010-04-14-heads-up-0day-itw-rihanna-is-a-lure.en.md

 In the mean time, to stay safe, you can either follow the mitigation strategies outlined by Tavis, or install a <a href="http://sites.google.com/site/boelectronic/computer/security/site-advisor" target="_blank">Site Advisor</a>.

 So far, it's not in any of the exploit kits, as far as we can see, but it's a given that it soon will be.
-Tick.. tick.. tick&#8230;
+Tick.. tick.. tick…